LLNL/zfp/docs/source/faq.rst

 As of version |csizerelease|, the default cache size is roughly proportional to the square root of the total number of array elements, regardless of array dimensionality.
-While this tends to reduce thrashing, we suggest experimenting with larger cache sizes of at least a few KB to ensure acceptable performance.
+While this tends to reduce thrashing, we suggest experimenting with larger cache sizes of at least a few kilobytes to ensure acceptable performance.

+Note that compressed arrays constructed with the :ref:`default constructor <array_ctor_default>` will have an initial cache size of only one block.
+Therefore, users should call :cpp:func:`array::set_cache_size` after :ref:`resizing <array_resize>` such arrays to ensure a large enough cache.

+Depending on factors such as rate, cache size, array access pattern, array access primitive (e.g., indices vs. iterators), and arithmetic intensity, we usually observe an application slow-down of 1-10x when switching from uncompressed to compressed arrays.

 -------------------------------------------------------------------------------